orionlee/PH_TESS_I_LightCurveViewer/eb_with_diff_sb_period/Results.md

 #### TIC 38383256

 `has_etv = Y?`.
-The trend of primary is opposite of the one of secondary.
+Anti-correlated timings: The trend of primary is opposite of the one of secondary.
 Possibly long term non-linear trend as well.

 <img src="results_assets/oc_plot_tic38383256.png" width=429 height=323 alt="oc_plot_tic38383256.png">